MAPP gas: Physical properties

 MAPP is colorless in both liquid and gas form.
 The gas has a pronounced acetylene-like or fishy odor at concentrations above 100 ppm, due to the addition of substituted amines as a polymerization inhibitor.
 Low molecular weight alkynes have strong odors.
 MAPP gas is toxic if inhaled at high concentrations.

-The composition of the supplied gas has varied widely, with the gases as supplied by different repackagers/resellers at any one time varying, as well as the general composition varying over time, but a typical composition for an early Dow gas might be: methylacetylene (propyne) 48%, propadiene 23%, propane 27%.
-For a later Dow/Petromont gas propyne 30%, propadiene 14%, propylene 43%, propane 7%, C_{4}H_{10} (isobutane, butane) 6% might be more typical.
+The composition of the supplied gas has varied widely, with the gases as supplied by different repackagers/resellers at any one time varying, as well as the general composition varying over time, but a typical composition for an early Dow gas might be: 48% methylacetylene (propyne), 23% propadiene, and 27% propane.
+For a later Dow/Petromont gas, a mixture of 30% propyne, 14% propadiene, 43% propylene, 7% propane, and 6% C_{4}H_{10} (isobutane, butane) might be more typical.

 Thermal properties

 MAPP has an energy content of 21000 BTU/lb (13.57 kWh/kg) while acetylene's energy content is 25000 BTU/lb (16.15 kWh/kg).